Pedrohamoura-Git/Frontend-Mentor-Challenges/Junior/testimonials-grid-section-main/README.md

   *OBS: THE IMAGES MAY NOT BE IN THE SAME SCALE.*

-# MODEL - Frontend Mentor - Social proof section
+# MODEL - Frontend Mentor - Testimonials grid section

 <span>
   <img src="./design/desktop-design.jpg" width="640px" style="display: inline">